Nexmo/station/_tutorials/passwordless-authentication.md

 });
 ```

-This populates the `index.html` page using the variable interpolation and conditional processing provided by the `pug` tempating library.
+This populates the `index.html` page using the variable interpolation and conditional processing provided by the `pug` templating library.

 In the HTML you display the user's phone number and: